-- a) The CMMLUO allows existing cannabis cultivation to be permitted in areas zoned AE (HCC 314-55.4.8.2.2). - b) The parcel was created in compliance with all applicable state and local subdivision regulations, as it was created in its current configuration by deed recorded September 2, 1950, before the establishment of county and state subdivision regulations that would

-- have applied to the creation of the parcel. - c) The primary water source for irrigation consists of rain-harvesting from the barn rooftop.
-Domestic and non-commercial agricultural water is provided by two points of diversion (POD), located on APN 107-144-020, from a spring (Certificate H100330) (Attachment 3d).
-The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes.
-Existing water storage is approximately 41,000 gallons in two (2) 500-gallon plastic tanks and two (2) 20,000-gallon water bladders.
-The applicant proposes to install twenty (20) additional 5,000-gallon hard tanks to add 100,000 gallons of water storage.
-Existing and proposed water storage will result in 141,000 gallons of total storage.
-Estimated annual water usage is 108,700 gallons (10.87 gal/SF), with peak demand occurring in July at approximately 25,000 gallons per month.
-The Appropriate Right allows up 0.38 acre-feet to be diverted and no more than 0.39 acrefeet of water stored. - d) Humboldt County Department of Public Works (DPW) reviewed and inspected the access roadways in October of 2019, and concluded that the entire road segment is developed to the equivalent of a road category 4 standard, and thus is adequate for the proposed use without further review. - e) The slope of the land where cannabis will be cultivated is less than 15%. - f) A Timberland Conversion Report dated August 2018 was prepared by Mad River Properties, LLC.
+- b) The parcel was created in compliance with all applicable state and local subdivision regulations, as it was created in its current configuration by deed recorded September 2, 1950, before the establishment of county and state subdivision regulations that would have applied to the creation of the parcel. - c) The primary water source for irrigation consists of a point of diversion (POD) on an unnamed spring, a tributary to the Honeydew Creek.
+The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes associated with the diversion (Certificate H100330) (Attachment 3d).
+Existing water storage is approximately 36,000 gallons consisting of three (3) 3,500-gallon plastic tanks, one (1) 3,000-gallon plastic tank, three (3) 2,500-gallon plastic tanks, and three (3) 5,000-gallon plastic tanks.
+The applicant proposes to install seventeen (17) 5,000-gallon plastic tanks and one (1) 2,500-gallon plastic tank to add 87,500 gallons of water storage.
+Existing and proposed water storage will result in 123,500 gallons (12 gal/SF), with peak demand occurring in July at approximately 25,000 gallons per month.
+The Appropriate Right allows up 0.38 acre-feet to be diverted and no more than 0.39 acre-feet to be stored in total. - d) Humboldt County Department of Public Works (DPW) reviewed and inspected the access roadways in October of 2019, and concluded that the entire road segment is developed to the equivalent of a road category 4 standard, and thus is adequate for the proposed use without further review (Condition 14 and 15). - e) The slope of the land where cannabis will be cultivated is less than 15%. - f) A Timberland Conversion Report dated August 2018 was prepared by Mad River Properties, LLC.
 It details previously unauthorized timber conversion, consistent with the Forest Practices Act, and how the project can be implemented with no net loss of timberland, after the environmental baseline of January 1, 2016.
-In this particular case, the 0.14 acre of unauthorized timber conversion was done prior to 2012.
+In this particular case, the 2.23 acres of unauthorized timber conversion was done prior to 2012.
 All conversion occurred prior to the established CEQA baseline for CMMLUO.
-Therefore, the potential environmental impacts of all conversion was considered, and mitigated was identified in the environmental document prepared for CMMLUO. - g) The location of the cultivation complies with all setbacks required in Section 314-55.4.11.d.
-It is more than 30 feet from any property line, more than 300 feet from any off-site residence, and more than 600 feet from any school, church, public park or Tribal Cultural Resource.

-The cultivation of 10,000 square feet of cannabis cultivation and the conditions under which it may be operated or maintained will not be detrimental to the public health, safety, or welfare or materially injurious to properties or improvements in the vicinity.
+Therefore, the potential environmental impacts of all conversion was considered, and mitigation was identified in the environmental document prepared for CMMLUO. - g) The location of the cultivation complies with all setbacks required in Section 314-55.4.11.d.
+It is more than 30 feet from any property line, more than 300 feet from any off-site residence, and more than 600 feet from any school, church, public park or Tribal Cultural Resource. - 6.
+FINDING The cultivation of 10,000 SF of cannabis cultivation and the conditions under which it may be operated or maintained will not be detrimental to the public health, safety, or welfare or materially injurious to properties or improvements in the vicinity.